1 Bg 15-1972: The Yoga of the Supreme Person

 > the living entity, being the fragmental part and parcel of

-> the Supreme Lord, is qualitatively one, just
+> the Supreme Lord, is qualitatively one with the Lord, just

 > as the parts and parcels of gold are also gold.